andy curran

 Personally speaking I loved Motley Crue and their tattoo sleeves.
 I didn’t identify with “No Tattoos” the way Bob did.
 “I didn’t listen…I was scarred for life.
 And I couldn’t just stop at one!”
 That whole “scarred for life” line was one Bob really liked.
 It was a good song and I liked it, but it didn’t resonate with me like it did with Bob.
 So again, this Andy Curran guy slipped out of my mind when the single was over.

-Decades passed and in 2019, Deke messaged me.
-Deke is a massive Andy and Coney fan.
-“Mikey!
-Coney Hatch have a live album up for pre-order.
-Signed limited edition.
-You better get in on it man.”
+Suddenly, the Hatch had a new live album up for pre-order.
+Their first release in ages and ages.
 I decided it was time to finally take the plunge with Coney Hatch, and I’m glad I did.
 Live at the El Mocambo is one of my favourite live albums now!
 And I got in on the ground floor with it, limited signed copy: 19 of 300.

-But then Deke upped the ante.
-He hooked up Andy Curran for a live video interview with us.
+And then we landed an interview with Andy Curran!
 At this point I had to cram so I bought all the Rock Candy reissues of the Coney Hatch albums, and the self-titled Andy Curran.
 The “No Tattoos” record, as he calls it.
 Interview prep is serious business, and I did the best I could in the given amount of time.
 But I didn’t want to fake it.
 When I found myself vis-a-vis with Andy Curran, I fessed up.
 I was new.
 I was a Coney Hatch rookie who had done his best crash course in a band that I was growing to love.

 And Andy was so cool about it.
 In fact he came back two more times to complete our chat and answer every question we had.